MdSadman2004/WebsitesCollection/README.md

 # WebsitesCollection
-A collection of websites i created using promt engineering
+A collection of websites i created using prompt engineering